You get what you pay for. Protect your kids and your rights.

 The profit to foam is:

-It’s excellent for storing this gun safe in your automotive and thus it make this a fully secure biometric handgun safe.
+It’s excellent for storing this gun safe in your automotive and thus it make this a fully secure vehicle handgun safe.

 The safe also will excellent for storing alternative small-arm accessories like further magazines that need a soft padding once keep.